-- iv.
-Uncertainty Quantification (UQ) research is focused on determining and quantifying simulations performance as intended, considering the range of conditions where models and simulations reproduce observed behavior within acceptable tolerances and established confidence levels.
-UQ research is concerned with novel and efficient concepts and methodologies for high-fidelity assessment on the level of agreement in sets of models relative to input and output data, as well as the variations in interdependent models due to various physics, mathematical, and numerical assumptions.
-UQ methodologies, integrated with data sciences and machine learning will enable tools for: (1) identifying deficiencies in simulations; (2) setting guidelines for adequacy of computational results; (3) exploring the impact of known variability and uncertainty of input; and (4) control of adaptive algorithms to achieve specified levels of accuracy to aid decisions from design to operational planning. - v.
+iv.
+Uncertainty Quantification (UQ) research is focused on determining and quantifying simulations performance as intended, considering the range of conditions where models and simulations reproduce observed behavior within acceptable tolerances and establishing confidence levels.
+UQ research is concerned on novel and efficient concepts and methodologies for high-fidelity assessment on the level of agreement in sets of models relative to input and output data, as well as the variations in interdependent models due to various physics, mathematical, and numerical assumptions.
+UQ methodologies, integrated with data sciences and machine learning will enable tools for (i) identifying deficiencies in simulations; (ii) setting guidelines for adequacy of computational results; (iii) exploring the impact of known variability and uncertainty of input; and (iv) control of adaptive algorithms to achieve specified levels of accuracy to aid decisions from design to operational planning.

+v.
 Multi-scale Modeling focuses on the development of new systems and models of complex phenomena by significantly reducing development time and evaluation costs.
-This goal can be achieved with: 1) high-fidelity physical models at multiple scales; and 2) computational methodologies (numerical methods and associated algorithms) to enable rapid creation of new high-fidelity multi-scale computer models of complex systems capable of utilizing modern extreme-scale computing.
+This goal can be achieved with 1) high-fidelity physical models at multiple scales and 2) computational methodologies (numerical methods and associated algorithms) to enable rapid creation of new high-fidelity multi-scale computer models of complex systems capable of utilizing modern extreme-scale computing.

 The success of multi-scale modeling hinges on the ability to combine at-scale models into a multi-scale model.
 However, few numerical methodologies and associated algorithms have been developed so far to enable such scale-bridging.
 Moreover, many at-scale models are extremely demanding computationally and render any multi-scale model utilizing them unsuitable for practical applications.
-While surrogate modeling allows reduction of this computational cost, most methodologies for surrogate modeling are global, and thus are characterized by a relatively high cost.
-New adaptive, non-local surrogate modeling methodologies are needed, which can bring the computational cost to tractable levels.
-Finally, at-scale models are frequently endowed with uncertainty due to various sources, such as natural fluctuations, model parameters, or model form.
+While surrogate modeling allows reduction of this computational cost, most methodologies for surrogate modeling are global and thus characterized by a relatively high cost.
+New adaptive non-local surrogate modeling methodologies are needed, which can bring the computational cost to tractable levels.
+Finally, at-scale models are frequently endowed with uncertainty due to various sources such as natural fluctuations, model parameters or model form.
 This uncertainty and natural variability must be consistently incorporated into multi-scale computer models in order to enable computational design.

-- (1) Four main areas will be the focus of the effort in multi-scale CS:
+(1) Four main areas will be the focus of the effort in multi-scale CS:

 - (a) Hierarchical Multi-scale Framework

 - (b) Discrete Dislocation Dynamics

 - (c) Phonon and Electron Transport

 - (d) Density Functional Theory

-- (2) The strategic approach to these focus areas include:
+(2) The strategic approach to these focus areas include:

-- (a) Shortened development time and evaluation costs of novel energetic materials by allowing macro-scale response to be accurately predicted directly from composition and chemical reactivity at the molecular level.

-- (b) Development of novel materials for battery applications through expedited computational evaluation of potential compositions. - (c) Advanced Soldier protective equipment and vehicle occupant protection through accurate multi-scale prediction of skeletal fracture in comprehensive analysis and design simulations. - (d) Accelerated material development for Army applications enabled by high-fidelity multi-scale simulation methodologies (Materials by Design).
+- (a) Shortened development time and evaluation costs of novel energetic materials by allowing macro-scale response to be accurately predicted directly from composition and chemical reactivity at the molecular level. - (b) Development of novel materials for battery applications through expedited computational evaluation of potential compositions. - (c) Advanced Soldier protective equipment and vehicle occupant protection through accurate multiscale prediction of skeletal fracture in comprehensive analysis and design simulations. - (d) Accelerated material development for Army applications enabled by high-fidelity multiscale simulation methodologies (Materials by Design).